Equivariant Architectures for Learning in Deep Weight Spaces: Previous Work

 \textbf{Contributions.} This paper makes the following contributions: (1) It introduces a symmetry-based approach for designing neural architectures that operate in deep weight spaces; (2) It provides the first characterization of the space of affine equivariant layers between deep weight spaces; (3) It analyzes aspects of the expressive power of the proposed architecture; and (4) It demonstrates the benefits of the approach in a series of applications from INR classification to the adaptation of networks to new domains, showing advantages over natural and recent baselines.

-\section{Previous work}
+\section{Previous Work}

 In recent years several studies suggested operating directly on the parameters of NNs.
 In both \citet{eilertsen2020classifying, unterthiner2020predicting} the weights of trained NNs were used to predict properties of networks. \citet{eilertsen2020classifying} suggested to predict the hyper-parameters used to train the network, and \citet{unterthiner2020predicting} proposed to predict the network generalization capabilities.
-Both of these studies use standard NNs on the flattened weights or on some statistics of them. \citet{dupont2022data} suggested applying deep learning tasks, such as generative modeling, to a dataset of INRs fitted from the original data.
+Both of these studies use standard NNs on the flattened weights or on some statistics of them. \citet{dupont2022data} suggested applying deep learning tasks, like generative modeling, to a dataset of INRs fitted from the original data.
 To obtain useful representations of the data, the authors used meta-learning techniques to learn low dimensional vectors, termed modulations, which were used in normalization layers.
-Unlike this approach, our method can work on any MLP and is agnostic to the way that it was trained.
-In \citet{schurholt2021self} the authors suggested methods to learn representations of NNs using self-supervised methods, and in \citet{schurholthyper} this approach was leveraged for NN model generation. \citet{xu2022signal} proposed to process neural networks by applying a neural network to a concatenation of their high-order spatial derivatives. \citet{peebles2022learning} proposed a generative approach to output a target network based on an initial network and a target metric such as the loss value or return.
-Finally, in a recent submission, \citet{anonymous2023deep} suggested a methodology for processing of INRs by using a set-like architecture \citep{zaheer2017deep}.
+Unlike this approach, our method can work on any MLP and is agnostic to the way it was trained.
+In \citet{schurholt2021self} the authors suggested methods to learn representations of NNs using self-supervised methods, and in \citet{schurholthyper} this approach was leveraged for NN model generation. \citet{xu2022signal} proposed to process neural networks by applying an NN to a concatenation of their high-order spatial derivatives. \citet{peebles2022learning} proposed a generative approach to output an NN based on an initial network and a target metric such as the loss value or return.
+Finally, in a recent work, \citet{luigi2023deep} proposed a method for processing INRs using a set-like architecture \cite{zaheer2017deep}.
 See Appendix \ref{sec:more_prev} for more related work.